Coveros-Archive/PiKubeCluster/README.md

 # Note the external ip address of this host.
 This is the external IP.
 # It's on a node somewhere.
 Try it from a web browser on your network.
+# If you didn't change the metal-l2.yaml file, this is probably
 http://192.168.1.40/